OpenSTEF/openstef/docs/index.rst

 It contains all components for the machine learning pipeline required to make a forecast.
 The ``openstef`` Python package and its installation instructions are available at: https://pypi.org/project/openstef/.

-If you're brand new, start by reading the :ref:`concepts` section.
+If you're brand new, start by reading the :ref:`architecture_methodology_components` section.
 Otherwise, if you're ready to start using OpenSTEF checkout the :ref:`user_guides`.

 .. toctree::
     :maxdepth: 1

+    about_openstef
     user_guides
-    concepts
+    architecture_methodology_components
     api_reference
     community
-    about_openstef

 More on OpenSTEF
 ================